What is a Neighborhood Association?

 The purpose of the Neighborhood Associations is to make each neighborhood better, depending on the residents needs, concerns and established priorities.

-Why start a Neighborhood Association?
+Why start one?

 - To create a sense of community among residents